How to setup FastAPI with Tailwind CSS

 @app.get("/")

-async def index(request:Request):
+async def index(request: Request):

 3.- Create a “tailwindcss” folder on your project

-Here we will be adding the TailwindCSS files
+Here we will be adding the TailwindCSS files.

 4.- Install TailwindCSS

-Start a new terminal inside your project folder and run the following command, with the package manager you’d like to use
+and then run the following command, with the package manager you’d like to use.

 npm

-npm install tailwindcss
+npm install -D tailwindcss @tailwindcss/cli

 pnpm

-pnpm install tailwindcss
+pnpm install -D tailwindcss @tailwindcss/cli

 yarn

-yarn add tailwindcss
+yarn add -D tailwindcss @tailwindcss/cli

-6.- Create a new folder “styles” inside your tailwindcss folder
+5.- Create a new folder “styles” inside your tailwindcss folder

-7.- Run the TailwindCSS CLI build process
+6.- Run the TailwindCSS CLI build process

-The “—watch” flag will make sure that the styles are updated every time you make a change in your html files.
+The “—watch” flag will make sure that the styles are updated every time you make a change in your files.

-npx tailwindcss -i ./styles/app.css -o ../static/css/app.css --watch
+npx @tailwindcss/cli -i ./styles/app.css -o ../static/css/app.css --watch

-8.- Add the TailwindCSS stylesheet to your base.html file
+7.- Add the TailwindCSS stylesheet to your base.html file

 Mount the static folder

-In order to mount this folder we need to add the following lines to our main.py file
+In order to mount this folder we need to add the following lines to our main.py file.

-Import the static files
+Import the static files.

 from fastapi.staticfiles import StaticFiles

-Add the static folder to your app
+Add the static folder to your app.

 app.mount("/static", StaticFiles(directory="static"), name="static")

-Now we can add the stylesheet to our base.html file
+Now we can add the stylesheet to our base.html file.

-<link href="{{url_for('static',path='/css/app.css')}}" rel="stylesheet">
+<link href="{{url_for('static',path='/css/app.css')}}" rel="stylesheet" />

-9.- Serving compressed files with the GZip middleware
+8.- Serving compressed files with the GZip middleware

-In order to serve compressed files we need to import the middleware
+In order to serve compressed files we need to import the middleware.

-add the middleware to your app
+add the middleware to your app.

 app.add_middleware(GZipMiddleware)